fatfish-lab/aquarium-documentation/src/index.md

 Aquarium is developed by [Fatfish Lab](https://fatfi.sh) and we are always here for you.
 [Reach out and get quick support answer](./contact.md).

-If you are stuck with something, you found a bug, you are looking to provide feedback, you have a new idea you want to share, etc. : don't hesitate to contact us.
+If you are stuck with something, you found a bug, you are looking to provide feedback, you have a new idea you want to share, etc. : do not hesitate to [contact us](./contact.md).

 <$>[info]
 Don't forget to join our [Discord community](http://fatfi.sh/community).
 We have private channels per clients, so you can get direct support from our team.